ocean-tracking-network/node-manager-training/_episodes/06_tag_metadata.md

 1. the tag release locations are in the part of the world expected based on the project abstract.
 Ex: lat/long have correct +/- signs
 1. the project bounding box is correct

-If it appears the tag release locations have incorrect signs, you can fix in the source file and re-run the cell.
+If it appears the tag release locations have incorrect signs, you can fix it in the source file and re-run the cell.

 If it appears there are tag release locations which are on land, you may want to reach out to the researcher for corrected coordinates.